stgisi414/Learntube/bugs.md

 Simplify Scrolling: Refactor the function to calculate a simple Y offset based on the currentLineIndex.
 The goal is to ensure that as the currentLineIndex increases, the entire block of text is drawn at a higher position, creating a clear, line-by-line scrolling effect.

 Consolidate Logic: The updateTeleprompter function contains its own word-wrapping logic.
 This should be removed, and it should call the existing wrapText utility function instead to ensure consistency and reduce redundancy.

+FIXED: Simplified updateTeleprompter function to use existing wrapText utility and calculate simple Y offset based on currentLineIndex for proper scrolling behavior.

 Bug 2: Video Segmenter Not Working
 This is a core app-flow bug where the application fails to play the specific, curated segments of the videos.